andreas-mausch/andreas-mausch.github.io/posts/2023-02-27-keyboard-layouts/index.md

 title: "Keyboard layouts, laptops and programming"
 date: 2023-02-27T20:00:00+01:00
 tags: ['eurkey', 'mechanical keyboard', 'fn+left']
-draft: true
 ---

-# US keyboard layout and EurKEY
+# US keyboard layout, umlauts and EurKEY

 When you start programming on a German (DE) keyboard layout, you will quickly notice that some keys, like curly brackets, are hard to type.